woolts/wool/README.md

 # Wool

+**This project is very early pre-alpha, not everything described here exists, and much of it will not work as expected.**

 Wool is a new typescript ecosystem designed for a great developer experience.
 Easy for beginners and scalable for advanced projects.

 It is a package manager, decentralised package registry, and monorepo compiler.